solana-foundation/solana-improvement-documents/proposals/0064-transaction-receipt.md

 - For membership proofs and inclusion checks one should be able to provide a path from the leaf node (Receipt) to the root of the tree.
   The locally computed root is compared for equality.

+- Finally after aggregating all the receipts and constructing the final root hash, the count of the receipts is hashed with the root to produce a final commitment hash.
+  This is done to prevent the possibility of length extension attack vector inherent to merkle trees where the total number of leaves is not fixed/known before tree construction.

 ```txt
 Receipt tree with four receipts as leaf nodes [L0, L1, L2, L3]